PetraOleum/2016-Notes/Physiology and Pharmacology.markdown

 :   Acetylcholine

 Frank-Sterling law of the Heart
-:   The force of contraction (SV) is directly proportional to the stretch of the cardiac muscle (EDV)
+:   The force of contraction (SV) is directly proportional to the stretch of the cardiac muscle (EDV).
+Always on the test.

 ## Footnotes